Yeet-v1/Projects-DQ/README.md

 # Projects-DQ
-Projects i have done at Dataquest
+Projects i have done at Dataquest courses.